kateolmstead/unity-sdk/README.md

     </tbody>
 </table>

-Placements are loaded asynchronously to keep your game responsive.
+Placements are loaded asynchronously to keep your application responsive.
 The `initMessagingFrame` call begins the loading process.
 However, until you call `show` on the placement, the placement will not be drawn in the UI.
 This gives you control over when a placement will appear.

 Placements are destroyed on a scene transition or when closed.